MandalaMukesh04/Text-Based-Emotion-Detection/README.md

 Run the notebook or script to preprocess data and train the model.

 # Dataset
 The dataset consists of text samples paired with emotion labels.
 The labels represent different emotional states such as happiness, sadness, anger, fear, and guilt.
-The raw data is in a structured format suitable for training machine learning models. <a href = ""
+The raw data is in a structured format suitable for training machine learning models. <a href = "https://github.com/MandalaMukesh04/Text-Based-Emotion-Detection/blob/main/textemotion.txt">Dataset View

-Usage
-To train the model, run:
-bash
-Copy
-Edit
-python train.py
-To make predictions on new text samples, use: bash
-Copy
-Edit
-python predict.py --text "Your sample text here"
-Results
+# Results
 The model achieves competitive accuracy on emotion classification tasks.
 The results include precision, recall, and F1-score metrics, which are visualized using confusion matrices and classification reports.

-Contribution
+# Contribution
 Contributions are welcome!
 Feel free to submit pull requests or report issues.

-License
+# License
 This project is open-source under the MIT License.